Fascism in the United States: Ku Klux Klan

-The Ku Klux Klan (KKK), or "the Klan," is an American Protestant-led Christian extremist, white supremacist, far-right hate group which was founded in 1865 during the post-Civil War Reconstruction era in the devastated South.
+The Ku Klux Klan (KKK), commonly known as "the Klan", is an American white supremacist and far-right extremist organization founded in 1865 during the post-Civil War Reconstruction era in the American South.

-Scholars have characterized the Klan as America's first terrorist group and they have compared its emergence to the emergence of fascist trends in Europe.
-Historian Peter Amann states that: "Undeniably, the Klan had some traits in common with European fascism—chauvinism, racism, a mystique of violence, an affirmation of a certain kind of archaic traditionalism—yet their differences were fundamental. ...
+Scholars have characterized the Klan as America's first terrorist group, comparing its emergence to the rise of fascist trends in Europe.
+Historian Peter Amann argued that "Undeniably, the Klan had some traits in common with European fascism—chauvinism, racism, a mystique of violence, an affirmation of a certain kind of archaic traditionalism—yet their differences were fundamental. ...
 [The KKK] never envisioned a change of political or economic system."

-The first Klan, founded by Confederate veterans, assaulted and murdered politically active Black people and their white political allies in the South.
+The first Klan, founded by Confederate veterans, assaulted and murdered politically active Black people and their white political allies in the Southern United States.
 The second Klan was formed in 1915 as a small group in Georgia and it flourished nationwide by the mid-1920s.

 Inter-war period

-The rise of fascism in Europe during the interwar period raised concerns in the U.S.; however, European fascist regimes were largely viewed positively by the American ruling class.
+While the rise of fascism in Europe during the interwar period raised concerns, European fascist regimes were largely viewed positively by the American ruling class.
 This was because fascist interpretations of ultranationalism allowed a nation to gain a significant amount of economic influence in the Western world and permitted a nation's government to destroy leftists and labor movements.